The House is on summer break, scheduled to return Sept. 15

 In fairness, perhaps on the surface these two policies under different acts may not appear to be connected.
 It is in fact my intention today to offer my support for the deep relevance between these two interconnected parts.
 I would argue that the deep despair and well-documented societal impacts of four consecutive waves of COVID, each with its own circumstances of social isolation and economic hardships, are ultimately due to all levels of government's failure to adequately respond to the scale and the scope of this pandemic.

-The utter fear, uncertainty and doubt experienced by segments of our population have made them especially susceptible to this anti-science, anti-government and, by extension, anti-health care movement, from which come many of the targeted and vile attacks we are now legislatively responding to
+The utter fear, uncertainty and doubt experienced by segments of our population have made them especially susceptible to this anti-science, anti-government and, by extension, anti-health care movement, from which come many of the targeted and vile attacks we are now legislatively responding to.

 Since the beginning of the pandemic, health care workers have faced a high risk of infection and violence.
-In fact, since long before the pandemic health care professionals are four times more likely to experience violence in the workplace than other profession.
+In fact, since long before the pandemic health care professionals are four times more likely to experience violence in the workplace than other professions.
 Unfortunately, many of these acts of violence go unreported.
 According to the Canadian Federation of Nurses Unions, in 2019 61% of nurses reported experiencing violence, harassment and assault on the job, and because women make up a significant portion of the health care workforce, they are disproportionately victimized by these acts of violence.

 To discourage these acts of violence, the Canadian Federation of Nurses Unions has recommended amending the Criminal Code, which is what is before us today, so I commend them on their long-standing work.
 This request was also the subject of a 2019 health committee recommendation.
 Specifically, the committee recommended amending the Criminal Code to require that it be considered an aggravating factor in sentencing if the victim of assault is a health care worker.
 This recommendation was based upon the NDP's bill, Bill C-434, introduced by my dear friend and NDP caucus colleague, the hon. member for Vancouver Kingsway.